httpwg/http-extensions/draft-ietf-httpbis-priority.md

 practical barriers to determining reasonable stream concurrency limits depending on the information that is available to them from the QUIC transport layer.
 TODO: so what can we suggest?

-# Retransmission Considerations in QUIC Transport

-{{!I-D.ietf-quic-transport}} states endpoints SHOULD prioritize retransmission over sending new data, unless otherwise specified by application.
-When priority scheme presented in this document is used, QUIC transport layer MAY take stream priorities into account when it has both retransmission data and new data to send.
-For example, if one stream with higher urgency has new data to send and another stream with lower urgency has retransmission data to send, a QUIC transport may choose to schedule the higher urgency new data before the lower urgency retransmission data.

-Another consideration is prioritizing among different streams when sending probe packets as desribed in Section 6.2.4 in {{?I-D.ietf-quic-recovery}}.
-An implementation MAY choose a different strategy of probe data prioritization from prioritizing data deemed lost by loss detection algorithm in Section 6.1 in {{?I-D.ietf-quic-recovery}}.

 # IANA Considerations